yathAg/FemtoRV_RISCV/README.md

 RISC-V is a free and open ISA enabling a new era of processor innovation through open standard collaboration.
 Recently it has gained popularity with major players like Intel, Apple, and NASA implementing RISC-V solutions.

 ## Goals of the Project

-I'm a final year student pursuing my undergraduate in Electronics and communication engineering at Manipal Institue of Technology.
-Fascinated by Computer architecture and VLSI design, I came across RISC-V during the [Swadeshi microprocessor challenge.](https://shakti.org.in/sp2020-shakti.html)

-The goal of this project is:
 - Implement the RISC32I ISA on a single-core processor with pipelining.
 - Apply the knowledge of computer architecture design and Verilog
 - Understand and explore the various toolchains and software required in ASIC and FPGA applications.
 - Implement optimizations for reducing required LUTS and increasing the performance of the core.
 - Use the developed core to implement a flight controller and interface with various sensors and actuators required.

 The work in the repository wouldn't be possible without @BrunoLevy and his work at [BrunoLevy/learn-fpga](https://github.com/BrunoLevy/learn-fpga)
 The project by him provides an excellent step-wise explanation of developing a RISC-V and serves as the base on which this project is created.